corDomination/the-thoughts-of-man/data/markdown/relationships.md

 ### Embracing Sacrificial Love
 Ephesians 5:25-29: Husbands, love your wives, as Christ loved the church and gave himself up for her, that he might sanctify her.
-Serve and love the person you are with, and always be preparing yourself to sacrifice yourself for you.
+Serve and love the person you are with, and always be preparing yourself to sacrifice yourself for their sake.

 ### Learning from the Struggles of Others
 If your parents modeled marriage well for you, then learn to imitate the best qualities of their marriage.